dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  how electric

  and magnetic fields would work one of the implications of those was

  that there will be it would be possible to produce waves electromagnetic waves

+ and within a decade hertz had observed electromagnetic

+ waves and had figured out and had basically created the first radio

+ and it didn't take very long it took come less

+ than a decade before there was actual real radio being used

+ and people were transmitting messages the had been given done on wires with telegrams

+ and so on they were using you know in morse code they were sending messages

+ purely through electromagnetic waves

+ so that was kind of the the realization that tim that

+ that came out of the mathematics that maxwell had done that

+ there should be a magnetic waves and by golly there actually were electromagnetic

+ waves and they made radio

+ so

+ so that was kind of the big

+ development of of the late 1800s was this idea of electromagnetism

+ electrical magnetic fields things like radios

+ and those those sorts of things

+ so

+ the another

+ so another thing that was happening in

+# Chapter 4

+ that there will be it would be possible to produce waves electromagnetic waves